-to some shops to look.
+We told Ernest that we wanted to see some Tanzanian crafts, so he took us to some shops to look.
 We were not terribly impressed because most things we saw were more like "trinkets", though they were not bad ones and they mostly seemed to be made in Africa rather than China or Malaysia or Indonesia.
 We bought a few little items and hoped to look more on our last day.

 We took a very rough road to Gibb's Farm for lunch.
 This is a coffee plantation that is also a nice Inn.
 They had a very good lunch buffet and Ernest joined us

 After lunch Ernest took us to meet Daniel Tewas.
 He is a local man who is a member of a tribe called the "Irwaq" or something like that.
 He was obviously very bright and told us a lot about the Irwaq and how they came to this area about 2000 years ago.
+He told us about his farm and some of the customs of the people.

 In Tanzania and many other parts of the world, the preferred currency is US dollars, though they have their local currency too.
 We had a shortage of dollars on this trip because we were not allowed to get much in India, which is very annoying.